Welcome to AAIM

 The AAIM Experience

-The 48 hour AAIM Course was alpha tested in California from April 28–May 3 with four (4) qualified Type-1 Incident Management Teams.
+The 48 hour AAIM Course was alpha tested in California on April 28–May 3, 2014 with four (4) qualified Incident Management Teams from: CAL FIRE (Type-1), Los Angeles County Fire Department (Type-1), U.S. Coast Guard (Type-2) and the Sacramento Regional Team (Type-3).

 This website is frequently updated with the latest versions of the course materials and any pertinent information for the coming class.